UF Law alumna helps carry on the legacy of ‘America’s lawyer’

-And his legacy is still growing, thanks to a bequest from Smith’s wife, Jacqueline Allee Smith (JD 78), of Coral Gables, to establish the Chesterfield Smith Eminent Scholar Chair Fund.
-Upon Allee Smith’s passing, the $1 million bequest will transition the existing Chesterfield Smith Professorship to the Chesterfield Smith Eminent Scholar Chair.
+And his legacy is still growing, thanks to a very generous gift announced in a ceremony last Friday, Sept.
+18, in honor of Smith.
+The gift from Smith’s wife, Jacqueline Allee Smith (JD 78), of Coral Gables, will establish the Chesterfield Smith Eminent Scholar Chair Fund.
+The gift will transition the existing Chesterfield Smith Professorship to the Chesterfield Smith Eminent Scholar Chair.

 The Eminent Scholar Chair is the most prestigious academic appointment available to University of Florida professors and UF Law is proud to add the Chesterfield Smith Chair to this distinguished echelon.

-“In so many ways, Chesterfield is still alive to and missed by colleagues, friends, and those many he mentored over the years,” Allee Smith said.
+“In so many ways, Chesterfield is still alive to and missed by colleagues, friends, and those many he mentored over the years,” Allee Smith said in a phone interview.
 “I hope his legacy will continue in the future by generations of new lawyers who may want to know more of him.”

 The Chesterfield Smith Eminent Scholar Chair Fund will bolster resources available to faculty who hold this position and will enhance UF Law’s research and scholarship opportunities.